ayeshasidhikha188/EDA-Project-On-Travelling-/README.md

 * **Analysis Preparation**: Sets the stage for conducting exploratory data analysis by preparing the dataset.

 ### Exploratory Data Analysis
-**Univariate Analysis**: Examines individual variables to understand their distributions and characteristics.
+#### Univariate Analysis: Examines individual variables to understand their distributions and characteristics.
-* **Histogram Analysis**: Visualizes the distribution of key variables such as travel activities and ratings.
+* **Histogram Analysis:** Visualizes the distribution of key variables such as travel activities and ratings.
-* **Distribution of Travel Activities**: Analyzes the prevalence and popularity of various travel experiences.
+* **Distribution of Travel Activities:**  Analyzes the prevalence and popularity of various travel experiences.
-* **Distribution of Ratings**: Investigates customer satisfaction levels based on ratings provided.
+* **Distribution of Ratings:** Investigates customer satisfaction levels based on ratings provided.
-**Bivariate Analysis**: Explores relationships between pairs of variables to uncover insights.
+#### Bivariate Analysis:Explores relationships between pairs of variables to uncover insights.
-* **Price Distribution**: Investigates how prices vary across different travel packages.
+* **Price Distribution:** Investigates how prices vary across different travel packages.
-* **Travel Durations**: Analyzes the duration of travel experiences in terms of days or nights.
+* **Travel Durations:** Analyzes the duration of travel experiences in terms of days or nights.
-* **Travelers and Ratings**: Examines how ratings vary across different types of travelers.
+* **Travelers and Ratings:** Examines how ratings vary across different types of travelers.
-**Multivariate Analysis:** Examines relationships among multiple variables simultaneously.
+#### Multivariate Analysis: Examines relationships among multiple variables simultaneously.
 * **Travel Package Analysis:** Analyzes the characteristics and features of different travel packages.
 * **Travel Package Preferences:** Explores customer preferences for specific travel package attributes.
 * **Exploring Relationships:**  Investigates correlations and dependencies among various aspects of travel experiences.